nehemiaharchives/cpsd/README.md

 2500-3000-station-polygon-with-church.json
 2500-3000-station-polygon-without-church.json
 ```
+Data for stations and Churches in Japan are located at [data/japan](data/japan) directory in this repo.

 ## Visualization
 You can import those GeoJson files into [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) software or services like [MapBox Studio](https://www.mapbox.com/mapbox-studio).
 Analyze them to improve your Church planting strategy!